StefRuseva88/playwright-intro/README.md

 Checks if the application correctly filters tasks based on their status.

 ### 4. Run Tests
-1. Run all tests with the command:
+Run all tests with the command:
     ```bash
     npm test
     ```
-2. Verify that all tests pass.

----

 ## Contributing
 Contributions are welcome!
 If you have any improvements or bug fixes, feel free to open a pull request.